kcanivet/LearningGitHub/SalesforceDashboard.md

 [Dashboard3]: https://github.com/kcanivet/LearningGitHub/blob/main/Salesforce_Report_edit1_chart.jpg "Report Chart Settings"

 The first thing needed to build a chart on a Salesforce report is to summarize or group something.
 For these reports I chose to group by province and total the amount of donations (overall and by group).
-Since MitoCanada is a charity that started in Alberta and grew across the country, it was important to see where the donations were coming from.
+With a growing charitable organization, it was important to see where the donations were coming from.
 This will allow the charity to plan activities and to know where to raise awareness.
 Depending on the type of data and the grouping, you get a few standard chart options.
 I couldn't find a way to customize the colours, but the default options where sufficient.
 As I mentioned earlier, your choices here do impact the final dashboard.

 #### Data Cleaning or the visual... which comes first?